-Just as it is in 2014, the NFL’s focus 45 years ago was on New York.
-On Super Bowl Sunday, 1969, the New York Jets made history.
-Super Bowl III memorabilia is among the most popular from any of the 44 games that have been played since.
+On January 12, 1969, the New York Jets made history with the AFL squad’s landmark win over the Baltimore Colts.
+Super Bowl III memorabilia is among the most popular from any of the games that have been played since.

-In terms of historical significance, there are not many games that are more important or had a greater influence on the NFL than the game played in Miami January 12, 1969.
-The AFL and NFL were three years into their four-year merger plan when the contest was played.
-Vince Lombardi and his Packers had defeated the best that the AFL had to offer in Super Bowls I & II, and NFL dominance over “The Other League” was on most people’s minds when the heavily-favored Baltimore Colts lined up against the New York Jets for the third interleague championship.
+In terms of historical significance, there are not many games that are more important or had a greater influence on the NFL than the one played in Miami that day.
+At the time, the AFL and NFL were three years into their four-year merger plan.
+Vince Lombardi and his Packers had defeated the best that the AFL had to offer in Super Bowls I & II, and NFL dominance over “The Other League” was on most people’s minds when the heavily-favored Colts lined up against the Jets for the third interleague championship.

 Most of America, however, did not give proper respect to the Jets, and when Joe Namath gave his now-famous guarantee, his audacity made headlines across the country.
 The AFL’ers made news again just three days later when the Jets in fact stunned the world by beating the Colts by a score of 16-7.
 The Kansas City Chiefs defeated the Minnesota Vikings the following year in Super Bowl IV, and so the leagues merged with two Super Bowl victories each; total parity.

 Fortunately, for those interested there does not seem to be much difficulty in locating game programs and ticket stubs.
 A quick run through eBay shows several programs in a variety of conditions, ranging from roughly $200-$600 (the game day cost was a buck, by the way!).
-Ticket stubs, while somewhat rarer, are also available.
-PSA authenticated examples seem to be in the $1,000-range.
+Ticket stubs, while somewhat rarer, are also available and very popular.

 With Philadelphia Gum out of the picture by the 1968 season, Topps was the exclusive producer of NFL football cards and the Jets cards from that season are popular with fans of the teams and those putting together collections of Super Bowl teams.
 Prices vary, of course, according to condition.
-A near mint 1968 Topps Namath will cost around $50-60 while a graded NM/MT example can push close to $200.
+A decent 1968 Topps Namath will cost around $50-60 with high grade examples running higher.
 Most of the other Jets cost less than $5 even for near mint-mint examples and are quite easy to find.
 There are also later cards that recognize Super Bowl III in the 1977 Sportscaster, several of the 1970s/1980s Fleer Action, Pro Set and Upper Deck sets.
 All of the cards are attractive, and can be found for less than $5 each.

 Publications are another avenue in which affordable, vintage material is available.
 Sports Illustrated featured Joe Namath on two covers that pertained to Super Bowl III, including the ‘Super Hero, Super Joe‘ cover.
 Either magazine is often for sale in the $20-$30 range but at last check, there weren’t many available.
 Newspapers, though even more difficult to find, run about the same or a little higher, depending on quality.